Compiling DPL Applications

 nv_send_debug_pkt()is placed, and represents the program state at that point.

-Packet debugging is only supported for packets received from a wire port (RX direction).
-It is not supported for packets sent by the CPU (TX direction).
+Packet debugging is supported for packets received from a wire port (RX direction) and for packets sent by the CPU (TX direction).

 You may optionally include a cookie in your